simonteozw/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 ```
 ```
-Use Case: UC23 - View a Module's Contacts
+Use Case: UC25 - View a Module's Contacts
-Actor: User

 Preconditions: Module must exist in the app.
 Guarantees: Shows all contacts associated with the requested module